Chromium-6 Detection Test Kit - TK11™

 for surface contamination, dust particles, coatings and paint layers

 Chromium-6 can be harmful to human health and the environment.
-With this kit you can test the presence of Chromium-6 in paint layers, coatings, surface contamination, dust particles, or other material.
-Using the kit will produce quick, safe and reliable results, that can help you to make sure your materials are safe and avoid damage claims.
+With this kit you can test the presence of chromium-6 in paint layers, coatings, surface contamination, dust particles or other materials.
+Using the kit will produce fast, safe and reliable results, that can help you to make sure that your materials are safe and that can avoid damage claims.

-The test kit contains 25 chromium-6 check swabs.
+The test kit contains 25 chromium-6 test swabs.

-The test kit is supplied with an English manual and safety data sheets.
+The test kit is supplied with a test sample and English manual and safety data sheets.
 Manuals and safety data sheets of other languages can be downloaded using the QR code provided.

 General use of the test kit

-With this chromium-6 detection test kit, you can easily check if your surface contamination, dust particles, coatings or paint layers contain chromium-6.
-To do this, rub the moistened end of the swab on the object or material in question.
-If the swab remains to have a light orange colour, there is no chromium-6 present.
-If the swab turns red to purple, the object or material contains chromium-6.
-This change in colour only occurs with chromium-6 (VI), and not with other (harmless) types of chromium such as chromium-3 (III).
+With this TK11 Chromium-6 Detection Test Kit, you can easily test if your surface contamination, dust particles, coatings or paint layers contain chromium-6.
+To carry out the test, rub the moistened end of the swab on the object or material in question.
+If the swab remains light orange, no chromium-6 is present.
+If the swab turns red/purple, the object or material contains chromium-6.
+This change in color only occurs with chromium-6 (VI), and not with other (harmless) types of chromium such as chromium-3 (III).

 The test kit enables you to test a paint layer (or primer layer) for chromium-6.
-To do this, make a few incisions into the layer.
-Then sand lightly with a clean sandpaper.
-Moisturize the end of the cotton swab with testing fluid and rub the cotton swab onto the paint layer.
+To carry out the test, make a few incisions into the layer and sand the layer lightly with a clean sandpaper.
+Moisten the end of the cotton swab with test liquid and rub the cotton swab onto the paint layer.
 If the layer contains chromium-6, the cotton swab will turn purple.
 If no chromium-6 is present in the paint layer, the cotton swab will remain yellow/orange.

 The test kit can also be utilised to test electrical components, impregnated wood, leather and other materials.

-Chromium-6, is also known as chrome(VI), chromium(VI), Cr(VI), Cr6+ or hexavalent chromium.
+Chromium-6 is also known as chrome(VI), chromium(VI), Cr(VI), Cr6+ or hexavalent chromium.
 It is very harmful and can cause cancer.
-Compounds such as chromium(VI)oxide, zinc chromate, lead chromate, strontium chromate, chromates and dichromates contains chromium-6 and are often used in the paint and steel industry because of its ability to resist oxidation and the formation of rust.
-Due to this, it is often used in protective paint for stainless steel, aluminium, trains and military vehicles.
-Also chromium-6 is present on the surface of stainless steel that was subjected to heated anti-seize paste on stainless steel.
-Therefore it is often present on the surface of for example parts of gas turbines.
+Compounds such as chromium(VI)oxide, zinc chromate, lead chromate, strontium chromate, chromates and dichromates contain chromium-6 and have been often used in the paint and steel industry because of their ability to resist oxidation and the formation of rust.
+Due to these properties, these compounds have been often used in protective paint for stainless steel and aluminium in trains and military vehicles.
+Moreover, chromium-6 is present on the surface of stainless steel that was subjected to heated anti-seize paste.
+Therefore, it is often present on the surface of for example gas turbine parts.

 Chromium-6 is very toxic and carcinogenic.
-The processing (eg sanding) of old chromium-6 coatings or paintlayers therefore poses great health risks, because dust with chromium-6 is released and can then be inhaled or absorbed through the skin.
+The processing (e.g. sanding) of old chromium-6 coatings or paint layers therefore poses great health risks, because dust with chromium-6 is released which can then be inhaled or absorbed through the skin.